The story of Davey Cripps WX15783

 Ron Simkin WX8141 was the veteran of the group.
-He enlisted on 16th August 1940 at Mullewa where he was working.
+He enlisted AIF 16th August 1940 at Mullewa where he was working.
 Later became Driver with ‘C’ Company Headquarters.
 He worked on the Railway in Burma with the other Northampton boys.
 When the POWs were moved south to Thailand from Burma, Simkin arrived at Tamarkan (we believe it was here he had a toe amputated.)
 He was then sent to Chungkai Hospital Camp.
 (And missed the draft to Japan) .
 He survived and RTA.

-The five men were interned as POWs at Selarang Barracks.
+The men were initially interned as POWs at Selarang Barracks.
 They would have grieved the loss of Don Sutherland and Osborne.
-The five mates, Simkin, Cripps, Cornell, Carlyon and Randall were selected to go with ‘A’ Force Burma, Green Force No. 3 Battalion.
+The five mates, Simkin, Cripps, Cornell, McEwen, Carlyon and Randall were selected to go with ‘A’ Force Burma, Green Force No. 3 Battalion.
 This group made a concentrated effort to stay together.

 This would prove impossible working on Thai-Burma Railway with illness being an unknown and deciding factor in where a POW moved to and when – Randall was detached for hospital duty at Thanbyuzayat, then went to Kendau and Reptu as a medical orderly.

-Simkin, Carlyon and Cornell were the three to survive and return to Western Australia.
-Returning home without their mates.
+Simkin, Carlyon, Cornell and McEwen survived to return home to Western Australia – without their mates.
 Sutherland KIA Singapore and Cripps and Randall who lost their lives in the South China Sea when US Navy submarines torpedoed the ‘Rakuyo Maru’.

 Between December 1942 and April 1944 the majority of POWs working on the Burma-Thailand rail link had been brought south to camps in Thailand firstly to Tamarkan, then depending of their health to Chungkai, Nacompaton, etc. The POWs who had until then survived the brutality of ‘speedo’, life-threatening illnesses and meagre rations hoped to recover with the slightly improved conditions and rations.

 The Japanese were hopeful too, because during February 1944 they began to make arrangements to send parties of prisoners to Japan.
 These ex-railway workers were now to fill Japan’s mines and factories, as there was a labour shortage.
 10,000 POWs were to be sent.